getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 console.log( myObject[idx] ); // 2
 ```

-In objects, property names are **always** strings.
-If you use any other value besides a `string` (primitive) as the property, it will first be converted to a string.
+In objects, property names are `strings` expect when using the primitive type `symbol`.
+If you use any other values besides `string` or `symbol` (primitives) as the property, it will first be converted to a string.
 This even includes numbers, which are commonly used as array indexes, so be careful not to confuse the use of numbers between objects and arrays.

 ```js
 var myObject = { };